Rouslan/NTracer/doc/ntracer.rst

         A boolean specifying whether or not the scene is locked.

         This attribute cannot be modified in Python code.

+    .. py:attribute:: max_reflect_depth

+        The maximum number of times a ray is allowed to bounce.

+        The default value is 4.

+        Recursive reflections require shooting rays multiple times per pixel, thus lower values can improve performance at the cost of image quality.
+        A value of 0 disables reflections altogether.

+        This attribute is read-only.
+To modify the value, use :py:meth:`set_fov`.

 .. py:class:: FrozenVectorView